BLOG

 WordPress 5.2 update delivers more security

-Good news for all WordPress website owners – the WordPress 5.2 update includes several security updates including health check features, PHP error protection, new dashboard icons and more.
+Good news for all WordPress website owners – the WordPress 5.2 update includes several security updates, including health check features, PHP error protection, new dashboard icons, and more.

-The latest version of WordPress core adds two new Site Health pages to help admins debug common configuration issues and a space for developers to add “debugging” information for website managers.
+The latest version of WordPress Core adds two new Site Health pages to help admins debug common configuration issues and a space for developers to add “debugging” information for website managers.

-The latest version of WordPress core – dubbed ‘Jaco’, in honor of the American jazz bassist Jaco Pastorius – also comes with improved contextual awareness and better keyboard navigation flow for anyone using screen readers or assistive technologies.
-There are 13 new dashboard icons — including Instagram and BuddyPress — and automatic checks to determine if a website’s version of PHP is compatible with installed plugins
+The latest version of WordPress core – dubbed ‘Jaco,’ in honor of the American jazz bassist Jaco Pastorius – also comes with improved contextual awareness and better keyboard navigation flow for anyone using screen readers or assistive technologies.
+There are 13 new dashboard icons — including Instagram and BuddyPress — and automatic checks to determine if a website’s version of PHP is compatible with installed plugins.

 Any websites running an old version of PHP (5.6.20 or earlier) will need to update their PHP before installing the WordPress 5.2 update.

-30% of the web now powered by WordPress
+WordPress now powers 30% of the web

 Leave a Reply